 Puzzles, being logical, require accurate objective information.
 Most of the parameters of a mechanical puzzle are measurable.
 People work together in an atmosphere that encourages the sharing of information and technical ideas.
 Techniques that can help include, brainstorming, drawing pictures, think and listen, building models.
 The atmosphere is practically intellectual, ideas are useful if they contribute to the achievement of a practical goal.

 Problems carry an emotional element as well.
 People need to share objective information but it is important to include how they are feeling too.
 People need to feel safe when sharing emotional information, as they feel very vulnerable while doing so.
-It helps for them to talk in pairs or very small groups.
+It helps if they talk in pairs or very small groups.
 The participants will value listening and paying attention to each other.

 There are a few additional ‘techniques’ other than those outlined above.
 An attitude of trying to understand rather than judge is essential.
 Counselling skills, which handle strong emotion, are very useful.
-Some structured problem solving workshops have worked well when adapted to the particular situation and organisation.
+Some structured problem-solving workshops have worked well when adapted to a particular situation and organisation.

 People find it easier to help with others’ predicaments if they have resolved a few of their own.